-Suspected Boko Haram terrorists carried out a suicide bombing at the Redeemed Christians Church of God in Potiskum, Yobe state, in the northeastern part of Nigeria on Sunday.
+Suspected an extremist group that is located primarily in Northern Nigeria More terrorists carried out a suicide bombing at the Redeemed Christians Church of God in Potiskum, Yobe state, in the northeastern part of Nigeria on Sunday.
 The bombing killed a pastor and four other worshippers, including a mother and her two children.

 While a police official told the media it was a male bomber, a witness at the church told the Associated Press (AP) it was a female bomber.